 - ⅓ cup butter, melted

-- Turn dough onto a lightly floured surface and form it into a ball.
-Flatten the ball with your hands to form a thick disc.
-Wrap with plastic wrap and refrigerate for 30 minutes.
+- Turn dough onto a lightly floured surface and use clean hands to form it into a ball.
+Flatten the ball to form a thick disc.
+Wrap it with plastic wrap and refrigerate for 30 minutes.

-- Remove the dough from the fridge and let it sit on the counter for a few minutes to soften slightly for easy rolling.
-Use a rolling pin to roll the dough on a lightly floured surface with a rolling pin into a 11” tart pan with a removable bottom, pressing until the dough is smooth.
+- Take the dough out of the fridge and let it sit on the counter to soften slightly before rolling.
+Use a rolling pin to roll out the dough.

-- With a sharp knife, trim the edges of the pastry to fit the pan.
+- Gently press the rolled-out dough into the tart pan with a removable bottom.
+Then, use a sharp knife to trim the edges of the pastry to fit the pan.

-- Toss the apple slices in a large bowl with lemon juice, vanilla extract, brown sugar, and ground cinnamon.
+- Preheat the oven to 350℉ (177℃).
+Core and thinly slice the apples and toss them in a large bowl with lemon juice, vanilla extract, brown sugar, and ground cinnamon.

-- Arrange the apple slices in groups and set them into the crust.
+- Arrange the apple slices into groups in the pastry crust.

-- Then, combine the brown sugar, cinnamon, flour, and melted butter in a small bowl.
-Sprinkle the crumb topping around the outside of the tart.
+- Use a fork to combine the brown sugar, cinnamon, flour, and melted butter in a small bowl.
+Sprinkle the crumb topping around the edges of the tart to create a crumble border.

 - Use COLD butter cut into small pieces and work it into the flour mixture to create a crumbly texture.